antennapedia/antennapedia.com/src/btvs/gb_arms_and_the_man.md

   - vampires
   - f:btvs
   - p:giles/buffy
+  - authors-favorite
 rating: mature
 pairing: giles/buffy
 ---
 Buffy slammed the stake in with precision, shattering ribs and spattering cold blood everywhere.
 Vampire and blood and stake dissolved into a scream and were gone, revealing Giles with his sword raised against mere dust.
 Buffy grinned at him.

 "And the throw goes from Watcher to Slayer for the put-out at first."

 Giles stared at her in bewilderment for a moment, then his eyes went wide "Behind you!"

 Buffy went down on her hand and kicked out behind herself at where he'd been looking.
 She connected with undead flesh with a satisfying crack.
 Coil to a crouch, spring up, catch the stake Giles tossed to her, and spin again.
 There it was: vamp, fangy, with the vacant yellow eyes of the new-fledged and confused.
 Confused, but strong and hungry and driven.
 And tragically, dust.

 "Weak grounder to short, out number two!" she said.
 "Not that I'm implying I'm short or anything like that."